emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 The following table provides baseline and random forest model performance metrics for FTL and LTL.

 | | FTL Baseline | LTL Baseline| FTL Random Forest Model | LTL Random Forest Model |
 |-------|-------|--------|--------|--------|
 | **MAE** | 434.46 | 352.96 | 188.0 | 123.0 |
 | **MAPE** | 12.38% | 66.9% | 7.12 | 33.10 |
 | **Accuracy** | 87.62% | 33.1% | 92.88 | 66.90 |

+Both FLT and LTL models beat the baseline prediction.
+FTL model prediction has 94% accuracy.
+However,
+LTL model's accuracy is 67% which is lower than FTL model.

+One way to improve LTL model's performance is hyperparameter tuning where the model settings id adjusted to improve performance.
+Another way is to add more features to the data set to capture behavior better.

+## 6.Interpret Model and Report Results